17WDWU02/SASS-Intro/README.md

 5. Install [Koala App](http://koala-app.com/) onto your computer

 # Preparing Project
-1. Open blank project in Sublime Text
+1. Create a blank project and open Sublime Text
-2. Create index.html
+2. Create index.html and add the default tags
 3. Create a CSS and SCSS folder
 4. In SCSS create a file named "style.scss:
 5. In CSS create a file named "style.css"